 Scientific Inquiry: Life Sciences students will apply scientific methodology and problem solving in the study of biological concepts.
-The course examines the origin of life and the cosmos, ecology and the environment, the classification of life, the characteristics of life, cellular processes, transmission genetics, and the omnipotence of God, the Creator.
+The course examines the origin of life, the classification of life, the characteristics of life, cellular processes, body systems, genetics and the omnipotence of God, the Creator.
 Concurrent enrollment in SC143L is required.
 (Fall and Spring)

-SC143L Scientific Inquiry: Life Sciences Lab (O)
+SC143L Scientific Inquiry: Life Sciences Lab (0)

 Students will conduct laboratory investigations and activities utilizing scientific methodology.
 Concurrent enrollment in SC143 is required.
-Lab fee: \$35 morphology, anatomy, physiology, and ecological characteristics of the various taxa of animals.
-Concurrent enrollment in SC2O4L is required.
-Prerequisite: SC114 and SC124 (Fall, alternate years)
+Lab fee: \$50